Radiation Therapy

 - Breast cancer death

-However, in some cases, radiation therapy is used after mastectomy to treat the chest wall and lymph nodes.
-These can include the lymph nodes in the underarm area (axillary nodes), around the collarbone or near the breastbone (internal mammary nodes).
+However, in some cases, radiation therapy is used after a mastectomy to treat the chest wall and lymph nodes.
+These can include the axillary lymph nodes (lymph nodes in the underarm area), the supraclavicular lymph nodes (lymph nodes near the collarbone) and the internal mammary nodes (lymph nodes near the breastbone).

 Treatment guidelines